immutables/immutables.github.io/functional.md

 ```

 However, without lambdas, writing `Functions` and `Predicates` is verbose and often results in functional
-code less clear than its iterable equivalent.
+code less clear than its imperative equivalent.

-With `immutables.func`, you can easily generate functions and predicates for field access without the clutter:
+With `org.immutables:func`, you can easily generate Guava `Function`s and `Predicate`s for field access without the clutter:
 ```java
 @Value.Immutable
 @Functional